The consequences of not using proper Pruning Techniques

-Another issue is using the incorrect tools for the job.
-Old or worn-out tools can cause harm to the tree and make it more susceptible to diseases, and making use of equipment that is too large or heavy can cause unnecessary damage.
-Make sure you’ve got the correct tools to do the job and keep them in good shape and well-maintained.
+Another common pitfall is using the improper tools for the task.
+Old or worn-out tools can cause injury to the tree, and increase the risk of disease, while making use of equipment that is too large or heavy can cause unnecessary damage.
+Be sure to have the right tools for the job, and keep them in good shape and well-maintained.

 Do not cut too close to the Trunk